Working together with partners

 Google has also worked with several cities to capture hyperlocal air quality insights used to help improve the lives and health of residents.
 For example, we used an electric Street View car to capture air quality measurements in Dublin, Ireland street-by-street.

-According to a recent Google survey, 82% of consumers said sustainability was more top of mind in 2021 than it was before COVID-19 and 78% said that big businesses have a role to play in helping to fight climate change.2 We’re collaborating with partners and customers across a number of sectors—including energy, transportation, agriculture, manufacturing, consumer goods, and financial services—to work towards sustainability goals.
+We’re collaborating with partners and customers across a number of sectors—including energy, transportation, agriculture, manufacturing, consumer goods, and financial services—to work toward sustainability goals.

 Our Carbon Sense Suite enables customers to accurately measure, report, and reduce their cloud-related carbon emissions.